AyushSojitra/Spam_email_classification_from_scratch/README.md

 # Spam_email_classification_from_scratch
-Performed preprocessing of data on 1500+ emails data set and presented the data into two different representation namely Bag of words and Bernoulli’s representation for using classification models  Executed 4 different algorithms: Multinomial Naive Bayes for Bag of Words representation, Discrete Naive Bayes for Bernoulli’s representation, Logistic Regression with L2 regularization and SGD Classifier for both representation  Manually implemented the algorithms except the SGDClassifier and used log scale for the calculations to avoid underflow
+Performed preprocessing of data on 1500+ emails data set and presented the data into two different representation namely </br>
+Bag of words and Bernoulli’s representation for using classification models</br>
+ Executed 4 different algorithms: Multinomial Naive Bayes for Bag of Words representation, Discrete Naive Bayes for Bernoulli’s representation, Logistic Regression with L2 regularization and SGD Classifier for both representation  Manually implemented the algorithms except the SGDClassifier and used log scale for the calculations to avoid underflow